RTEMS/rtems-docs/eng/req/items.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This set of attributes specifies test states for a set of test programs.
-Generic attributes may be defined.
+Generic attributes may be specified.
 Each attribute key shall be a :ref:`SpecTypeName`.
 The attribute value shall be a :ref:`SpecTypeBuildTestState`.
 The keys shall be test program names.
 The names shall correspond to the name of a :ref:`SpecTypeBuildTestProgramItemType` or